bowo-prasetyo/forkbuild/docs/Architecture.md

 TransformSelectionCommand semantics.
 As of 0.1.47 the same methods carry modifier state (precision mode) and gesture feedback; keyboard selection transforms route through the gesture transaction.
-As of 0.1.48 the session exposes alignSelection(mode)/distributeSelection(axis), refreshing inspection and gizmo presentation after each committed operation.
+As of 0.1.48 the session exposes alignSelection(mode)/distributeSelection(axis), and as of 0.1.49 applyNumericTransform(intent, options) — one gateway, one command type, byte-identical behavior to the Editor for the same selection.

 SpatialCameraController (application/SpatialCameraController.js) is the navigation abstraction: it translates spatial movement commands